bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-1.md

 1. Let us create a daily total as well!

     - Go back to the _Design_ view.
-    - Right click on the `[Order]` cell and click _Add Total_ > _After_.
+    - Right-click on the `[Order]` cell and click _Add Total_ > _After_.
     - A new cell (Total) appears below `[Order]`.
 Click in it and change the label to "Daily Total”.
-    - Select the cell and the three right next to it (e.g. by using CTRL and clicking them) and change their background color (_Format_ > _Background color_).
+    - Select the cell and the three right next to it (e.g., by using CTRL and clicking them) and change their background color (_Format_ > _Background color_).

-1. Since there are quire a few orders per day, you may need to scroll down 4-5 pages in order to check the result in the preview:
+1. Since there are quite a few orders per day, you may need to scroll down 4-5 pages to check the result in the preview:

    ![Daily total](../images/reportingservices/rs-table-preview-5.png)

 !!! example "SUBMISSION"
     Create a screenshot of the **report preview** page.
 Save the screenshot as `f1.png` and submit with the other files of the solution.
-The screenshot shall include Visual Studio and the report preview including the **lines showing the totals** (a turn a few pages if needed to see one).
+The screenshot shall include Visual Studio and the report preview, including the **lines showing the totals** (a turn a few pages if needed to see one).
 Verify that your **Neptun code** is visible!